Gillfoot railway station: History and location

-The line was one of the fruits of the rapid industrialisation of West Cumberland in the second half of the nineteenth century, opening to passengers on 1 July 1857.
+The line was one of the fruits of the rapid industrialisation of West Cumberland in the second half of the nineteenth century, opening on 1 July 1857.
 Gillfoot station appears in the 1882 Railway Clearing House junction diagrams as "Gillfoot Sta. and Jn", shown right, but not in the 1904 edition.
 It is shown as a goods station in Jowett.

 The station site appears in the Engineers' Line Reference database which can be accessed via External links, below.

 The station does not appear in other standard works, notably Butt and Croughton, nor is it mentioned in any of the other works listed below, online or on paper.
 The station site was at the junction of the branch to Gillfoot iron ore mines.
 This had not been started when the 1867 OS 6" map was surveyed.
 The junction is plain to see in the overlaid c1900 OS map, but no station or building is evident.